 Though most of these shows were lost to the universe, some were recorded and distributed to convention attendees via souvenir vinyl records.

 This according to Everything’s coming up profits: The golden age of the industrial musical by Steve Young and Sport Murphy (New York: Blast, 2013).
 Above, the cover of the souvenir album from American Standard’s 1969 musical The bathrooms are coming! (click to enlarge).
-Below, the music video from General Electric’s 1973 show Got to investigate silicones.
+Below, an excerpt from General Electric’s 1973 show Got to investigate silicones.

 You can listen to more songs from industrial musicals here.